How Much Do Entrepreneurs Make?

 When receiving a salary, all employers must receive “reasonable compensation” according to the IRS—which is, essentially, a figure comparable to the salary of an employee in your role at another business.

 One way to calculate this number, especially early in your business’s growth, is by looking at what you need to cover your basic living expenses.
+You can also do a bit of homework and look at places, like Glassdoor, that give a market estimate for certain positions, or be resourceful and ask other owners within your industry.
+(Trust that they’ve been in your position before, too.)

-If you’re concerned about covering fluctuating costs, consider setting your salary as a percentage of profits rather than a fixed yearly amount.
+If you’re concerned about covering fluctuating costs, consider setting your entrepreneur salary as a percentage of profits rather than a fixed yearly amount.
 This is best for businesses who have been running for a few years and are currently turning a fairly steady profit.
 Then, if your business does better than expected in a given year, you can give yourself a bonus!

 Just as with the amount of your salary, the scheduling of your paychecks as an owner should be comparable to that of an employee in a similar role at a similar business.